 Measurable Goal(s): -Publish a compliant telephone number on Village website for public reporting of any stormwater compliance issues.
-Track these complaints and their corresponding resolutions. -Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 12.
+Track these complaints and their corresponding resolutions. -Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 14.

-The Village is preparing a Public Outreach Program to educate HOA's, schools and flood prone areas within the village on stormwater issues and BMPs.
-We currently have a number to call for reporting stormwater compliance issues or concerns and they are investigated and tracked by our Community Development Department.
-The number is posted on our website.
+The Village is preparing a Public Outreach program to continue to educate HOA's, schools and flood prone areas within the Village on stormwater issues and BMP's.
+We currently have a phone number to call for reporting stormwater compliance issues or concerns and they are investigation and tracked by our Community Development Department.
+The number is listed on our website.

-The Village of Fox Lake will perform activities related to the Illicit Discharge Detection and Elimination (IDDE) minimum control.
+The Village of Fox Lake has performed activities related to the Illicit Discharge Detection and Elimination (IDDE) minimum control.
 According to the current General NPDES Permit No. ILR 40, the MS4's IDDE program must include: